dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 \end{aligned}
 $$

-There are also other loss functions like Focal Loss(which we define in our RetinaNet), SVM Loss(Hinge), KL Divergence, Huber Loss etc.
+There are also other loss functions like Focal Loss(which we define in RetinaNet), SVM Loss(Hinge), KL Divergence, Huber Loss etc.

 *In next post, we will discuss some popular loss functions and where are they used.
 Stay tuned!*